- March 27, 2025

 About

-AI LIMIT is a single player role playing game.
+AI LIMIT is a single player hack and slash game with fantasy, drama, anime, post-apocalyptic and others themes.
 It was developed by Sense Games and was released on March 27, 2025.
 It received mostly positive reviews from critics and very positive reviews from players.

 In the distant future when civilization is on the verge of extinction, people follow the legend of the Elysium in the last city, Havenswell.
 In this post-apocalyptic wasteland sci-fi ARPG, you will play as Arrisa, a Blader with immortality, and explore the city ruin to find the hope of a new life.

-- Engaging combat system with a unique sync rate mechanic that encourages aggressive play.
+- Engaging and satisfying combat system with a unique sync rate mechanic replacing stamina and mana, encouraging aggressive and strategic playstyles.

 AI Limit